kencormican/milestoneProjectFour/TEST.md

 - Had issue rendering no_image using {{ MEDIA_URL }} template prefix.
 Resolve was to include "django.template.context_processors.media" in TEMPLATES object of settings.py
 - When adding search for subcategory name to products query function it produced following error:
 Related Field got invalid lookup: icontains
-I found through this [stackoverflow URL](https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains) that this was because subcategory is a foreign key in teh products model.
+I found through this [stackoverflow URL](https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains) that this was because subcategory is a foreign key in the products model.
 To resolve this I had to add the foreign key field with a search fields option in the ProductAdmin model
 ```
 search_fields = ['subcategory__name']